 - Face Death with Dignity: The second time he dies.

-- Fallen Hero: Along with Tarkus, he used to be a brave self-sacrifcing knight before Dio raised him.
+- Fallen Hero: Along with Tarkus, he used to be a brave self-sacrificing knight before Dio raised him.

 - Heterosexual Life-Partners: With Tarkus.

 - Honor Before Reason: Averted.
-While he is an honorable and noble knight as well as a fair fighter and good sport, he is pragmatic enough to not fight the Ripple head on and uses strategies that hinder it.
+While he is an honorable and noble knight as well as a fair fighter and good sport, he is pragmatic enough to not fight Hamon head on and uses strategies that hinder it, such as fighting underwater where Jonathan can't perform the special breathing techniques required to use Hamon.

 - Named After Somebody Famous: He is named after former Yes drummer Bill Bruford.